TropicSapling/triforce/README.md

 9. `Maximal munch`/`Longest match` parsing is used to solve ambiguity (unless invalid; then context is used).
 10. In case there's ambiguity between if a fully applied function or another partially applied function was intended, the compiler will assume the fully applied function was intended and give a warning about this.
     - I.e. `if True do_something` is assumed to mean the fully applied `if $cond $body` function rather than a partially applied `if $cond $expr else $expr`.
+11. An expression, or term, is said to be *known* to the compiler if the compiler sees it as a specific value rather than a pseudo-value.

 #### Example code snippets
 1.